Discover

 Culture

-There is a diverse language culture in Hong Kong, with many locals trilingual in Cantonese, Mandarin, and English.
-English is widely used in commercial activities and for legal matters, while British spelling is followed for placenames and in most schools.
+Hong Kong has a diverse language culture, with many locals being trilingual in Cantonese, Mandarin, and English.
+English is widely used in commercial activities and legal matters, while British spelling is followed for placenames and in most schools.

 Things to do at Weekends: Workshops